 You don't have to worry about the OS, software, customized settings, or anything.
 We can continue the development as long as we have Docker installed in our host system.
 Simply put, Docker will work everywhere!

 You read two terms in the above paragraphs namely Docker images and Docker containers.
-You might wonder, what are they actually and what is the difference between them?
+You might wonder, what they are and what is the difference between them.

 In layman's terms, a Docker image is a file which describes how a Container should behave, whereas Docker container is the running (or stopped) state of the Docker image.